dywsjtu/apparate/EXPERIMENTS.md

 We have tested Apparate on CPU nodes on Cloudlab.

 > Artifact evaluators: Hello!
-Right now, please resort to your own compute resources for reproducing our results -- in theory, any Linux machine should be able to run our code.
-We will provide more instructions on accessing a Cloudlab node soon.
+In theory, our source code should be runnable on any Linux machine.
+If you want access to Cloudlab, please send your public key to ruipan@princeton.edu and we will set up a Cloudlab node for you to reproduce our experiments.

 ### Software Dependencies